dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 # Audience

-This document describes the best known ways to report actionable product feedback, i.e. feedback for which the product team is most likely to resolve quickly.
-It focused on two categories of severe problems which are historically challenging to resolve.
+This document describes the best known ways to report actionable product feedback, i.e. feedback for which the product team is most likely to diagnose and resolve quickly.
+It focuses on two categories of severe problems which are historically challenging to resolve.

 :bulb: After identifying the case which best describes your issue, follow the feedback steps specific to that case.